taesoosong/taesoosong.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in the Department of City and Regional Planning at University of California, Berkeley. **I am on the 2025-2026 job market.**

-My research examines how housing and land-use governance structure inequality at the intersections of race, immigration, and class.
-Methodologically, I use quantitative and spatial analysis to integrate census data with administrative and commercial big data, generating new insights into the reproduction of housing stratification across scales.
+My research examines **how housing and land-use governance structure inequality at the intersections of race, immigration, and class**.
+Methodologically, I use **quantitative and geospatial analysis** to integrate census data with administrative and commercial big data, generating new insights into the reproduction of housing stratification across scales.

 My research advances the scholarship in two key ways.